mvdb01/assembly-genomics/_episodes/01-QC-recap.md

 > ## Exercise
 >
->  Asses the quality of the paired-end library called PE_600bp_50x.
+>  Assess the quality of the paired-end library called PE_600bp_50x.
 PE stands for Paired-end, 600bp is the insert-size of the sequenced fragment and we will use a subset of the data, in this case 50x coverage.
 > (Hint: Use `fastqc` and `scp` to download the created `html` files.)
 >
 >> ## Solution